ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---

 # Success!
-## If everything is setup correctly, your server should show up on the master server within a few minutes
+## If everything is setup correctly your server should show up on the master server within a few minutes
 Good Luck!